 Let's look at argument #2.
 If modern man can't do something, then ancients couldn't have done it, either.

-The Pyramids at Gaza were built out of stone.
+The Pyramids at Giza were built out of stone.
 The Luxor in Vegas is made out of steel, glass, and concrete.
 I doubt the workers who constructed the Luxor would have a clue how to make a pyramid out of stone.
 By the same token, I'd bet anyone who cares to take me up on it a million dollars that the skilled craftsmen who made the Great Pyramid wouldn't have a clue how to make the Luxor - or they would have done it, because it was a hell of a lot easier, and those giant lights out of the top are just amazing.

 But those workers thousands of years ago didn't know how to make a massive hotel with running water, electricity, and hi-tech casinos inside, precisely because there weren't any advanced warp-speed-having alien beings giving them the inside scoop.